JonathanDPotter/todos-app/README.md

 This is my final project for TrueCoders.
 It is a simple todo app that connects to a back end REST API with full CRUD functionality for both user profiles and todo items.
 The back end repo can be found [here](https://github.com/JonathanDPotter/todos-api).

-To run this app locally, you will need to provide a .env file with the address of the api.
+To run this app locally, you will need to provide a .env file with the address of the api as VITE_SERVER_URL.
 If you aren't running a local copy of the api you can use the hosted version which is: https://jp-todos-api-22f1a0f56308.herokuapp.com

 ## Technologies used